 Scaffolding can drive the price of your roofing products up considerably.
 Many installers and suppliers will charge higher labour and equipment costs the higher they go to fit your new additions.

 With a bungalow, however, you can save money on the scaffolding and drive the overall cost right down.
-You can expect to pay up to 25% less to install the same fascias on a bungalow as you would in a two-storey home.
+You can expect to pay up to 25% less for your replacement guttering and fascia cost in the UK!

 That means you may only have to pay around £1500 for your installation, or even less if you find other ways to drive the cost down.